 Replacing furnishings and fixtures (e.g., carpets and lighting).

 Understand the Difference Between Replacement-Value or Actual Cash-Value Coverage

-You can usually choose to insure your property at its replacement value or its actual cash value (ACV).
+You can usually insure your property at its replacement or actual cash value (ACV).
 The option you decide will affect the premiums you pay for your Property Insurance.
 Here’s what you need to know to make an informed decision:

-If you choose a policy with “replacement-value” coverage, your provider will compensate you with enough money to replace your insured items with brand new pieces in the event of a covered property claim.
-Because you receive enough compensation to buy new items, this option typically comes with a higher premium.
+Suppose you choose a policy with “replacement-value” coverage.
+In that case, your provider will compensate you with enough money to replace your insured items with brand-new pieces in case of a covered property claim.
+This option typically comes with a higher premium because you receive enough compensation to buy new things.
 However, it’s an option that’s worth exploring if: